What does a high solution rate mean?

-To help answer these questions, you can make use of the Content Quality Dashboard to get an idea where students might be going wrong.
-Documentation for the CQ Dashboard can be found here.
+To help answer these questions, you can make use of the Course Dashboard to get an idea of where students might be going wrong.

-- Compare the hint to the incorrect responses in the CQ Dashboard (for more on interpreting code-diffs, you can refer to this article).
+Compare the hint to the incorrect responses in the Course Dashboard (for more on interpreting code-diffs, you can refer to this article).
 Is the hint addressing the most common issues, or is it unrelated to what students struggle most with?